 Distance: 1.6 miles roundtrip

-Sol Duc Falls is a classic attraction to visit while in Olympic National Park.
-This system of waterfalls are powerful and beautiful.
+Sol Duc Falls is a classic attraction to visit while in Olympic National Park with kids.
+This system of waterfalls is powerful and beautiful.
 This trail is a packed down forest floor that is maintained.
 It’s got a few trip hazards like roots and rocks here and there, but it is overall pretty easy.

 While Sol Duc Falls is beautiful, there is plenty of beauty before you even arrive.
 A light, gentle cascading stream flows down moss-covered rocks about half-way there.
 It’s a gorgeous backdrop for a family photo.